propolies/kavi/docs/src/content/getting-started/first-api.md

 description: Get started with the api
 ---

-To write your first api with kavi you need a [middleware](/docs/general/middlewares).
+To write your first api with Kavi you need a [middleware](/docs/general/middlewares), for this example just use the default one Kavi exports.
 ```ts file=server.ts
 import { middleware } from 'kavi/server'